scottclowe/scottclowe.github.io/_posts/2016-03-12-boxcox-feature-gaussianisation.md

   However, larger values from the log-normal distribution will fall outside the expected range and have more impact on their samples.

 In addition, irrespective of which of these normalisation methods was applied, the heavy-tail means it is possible for much larger samples to show up in testing or implementation than were seen in the training data.
+These unlikely data values could cause the model to make wildly inaccurate predicitons when they do turn up.

-All these problem would be accentuated if the feature were super-exponential, with an even longer one-sided tail on the distribution.
+All these problems would be accentuated if the feature came from a power-law distribution with high degree, or from a super-exponential distribution, in which case there will be an even longer one-sided tail on the distribution.

-Okay, you could identify log-normally distributed features manually and train on their log instead.
+Okay, so you could identify log-normally distributed features manually and train on their logarithm instead.
 But what if you want to have an automated system without mandating such human intervention?
 There might be so many features it is not so practical to inspect each of them and pick whether to use the log-transform.
-Furthermore, some features might have an intermediate scaling and need something in-between linear and logarithmic transformation.
+Furthermore, some features might have an intermediate scaling best handled by something in-between linear and logarithmic transformation
+Or a super-exponential distribution where taking the logarithm is not adequate.

 Well, one option to resolve this is to automatically Gaussian-ise the features.